William O'Callaghan (Irish Army officer): Legacy

 Irish cadets in training compete for an award named in his honour; the "Lt Gen William Callaghan Sword" is awarded to the cadet who displays the best tactical ability.

 Honours and awards

-Lieutenant General O'Callaghan was a recipient of the: Distinguished Service Medal, French Legion of Honour, and Lebanese National Order of the Cedar.
+Lieutenant General O'Callaghan was a recipient of the Distinguished Service Medal, French Legion of Honour, and Lebanese National Order of the Cedar.

+Personal life and family

+O'Callaghan's son, Bill O'Callaghan, emigrated to the United States and became a doctor at the Mayo Clinic in Arizona in the 1980s, also becoming an Arizona state commissioner.

+O'Callaghan's grandson, Conor O'Callaghan (born 1983), was announced to be campaigning for Arizona’s Congressional District 1 in August 2023.